oscar-foxtrot/CS50x/README.md

-# CS50x 2023 / CS50’s Introduction to Programming with Python
+# CS50x 2023 / CS50's Introduction to Computer Science
 Course offered by Harvard University on edX platform

 ## This repo includes: